-a) A reference value for Spectral Resolution (em resol)
+a) A reference value for Spectral Resolution (em_resol)

-A mean estimate of the resolution (FWHM of the LSF).
+A mean estimate of the resolution, e.g. Full Half Width Maximum (FWHM) of the Line Spread Function (or LSF).
 This can be used for narrow range spectra whereas in the majority of cases, the resolution power is preferable due to the LSF variation along the spectral axis.

-Char.spectralAxis.Resolution.refval.value.
+The corresponding Utype is Char.spectralAxis.Resolution.refval.value.